-BASE SALARIES.
+Base Salaries.
 Annual base salaries are based on past and present corporate and individual performance.
-The Committee considers base salary data of similar-sized corporations and industry competitors to ensure that salaries are competitive in the market place.
+The Committee considers base salary data of similar-sized corporations and industry competitors to ensure that salaries are competitive in the marketplace.
 Salary comparisons with peer group companies are reviewed and analyzed to account for differences in size and business complexity among peer companies.

 The Committee has complete discretion in determining base salary amounts (including the grant and amount of any annual discretionary incentive payments or stock option awards), regardless of whether corporate or individual performance goals are achieved.
-The Committee exercised its complete discretion in setting base salaries for 2004.

 Each year the Committee reviews, with the Chief Executive Officer, and approves, with such modifications as it may deem appropriate, an annual salary adjustment target for executives for the ensuing February 1 to January 31, based on current available survey data, cost of living factors, and performance judgments as to the past and expected future contributions of the individual officers.

-INCENTIVE COMPENSATION.
-The Company relies heavily on annual incentive compensation to attract and retain Company officers and other key employees of outstanding abilities, and to motivate them to perform to the full extent of their abilities.
-The Company's incentive compensation system in 2004 focused on ROI.
-In addition, incentive compensation was subject to additional adjustment, up or down, based upon achievement of certain KPI.
+2005 Incentive Compensation.
+The Company relies heavily on annual discretionary incentive compensation to attract and retain Company officers and other key employees of outstanding abilities, and to motivate them to perform to the full extent of their abilities.
+In addition to discretionary awards, the Company also provides incentive compensation tied to performance.
+That incentive compensation system in 2005 focused on ROI.
+This incentive compensation was subject to additional adjustment, up or down, based upon achievement of certain KPI's.
 For Messrs.
-Greene and Hill, 2004 bonuses are based on the ROI and KPI of their respective operations.
+Greene and Hill, 2005 bonuses are based on the ROI and KPI of their respective operations.
 For Messrs.
 Currie, Glenn, and Missad, incentive compensation is based entirely on the ROI and KPI of the Company as a whole.